jcolag/entropy-arbitrage/2021-11-11-ambergris.md

  >
  > "Then I'll apply for training as common crew, of course," she said matter-of-factly.

 This isn't quite about the Federation, but it does tell us a bit about Starfleet's structure.
 Like---for one example---the United States military, there's an educated class of officer with ranks that we've seen, often referred to as commissioned, most of whom have graduated from the Academy.
-And there's a class of what are called [non-commissioned officers](https://en.wikipedia.org/wiki/Non-commissioned_officer), a semi-parallel hierarchy.
+And there's a class of what are called {% wiki Non-commissioned_officer|non-commissioned officers|en %}, a semi-parallel hierarchy.

-Maybe notable about her Academy days is that M'Ress's roommate is Lena Goldblum, who helps decide who checks grades first by spinning a [dreidel](https://en.wikipedia.org/wiki/Dreidel).
+Maybe notable about her Academy days is that M'Ress's roommate is Lena Goldblum, who helps decide who checks grades first by spinning a {% wiki Dreidel|dreidel|en %}.
 Granted, that's fairly stereotypical and not (as I understand it) realistic in our era, but given how few people in the franchise maintain any cultural traditions drawn from a religion other than Christianity, the presence of someone who is clearly Jewish is of some importance.

  > "We Caitians and the Kzinti share common genetic roots in the far past, as do the Vulcans and Romulans.
 With a little careful makeup, I could pass for a Kzin.
 A small one, but pass I would.
 Communications are my specialty.
 With Lieutenant Tavi gone...," she swallowed stiffly, "I'm the best qualified to try this."